wp-plugins/media-library-assistant/readme.txt

 = The Media Library Assistant table listing seems sluggish; is there anything I can do to make it faster? =

 Some of the MLA features such as where-used reporting and ALT Text sorting/searching require a lot of database procesing.
-If this is a serious issue for you, open a thread in the support forum and let me know.
-I could implement a Settings option to turn these features on and off.
+If this is an issue for you, go to the Settings page and adjust the "Where-used database access tuning" settings.
+For any where-used category you can enable or disable processing.
+For the "Gallery in" and "MLA Gallery in" you can also choose to update the results on every page load or to cache the results for fifteen minutes between updates.
+The cache is also flushed automatically when posts, pages or attachments are inserted or updated.

 = Are other language versions available? =